ddella/ProxySQL/README.md

 ### Configure monitoring

-A username/password needs to be created on the **MariaDB servers** for monitoring purposes.
+We need to create a username that the `Monitor` module will use to connect to the backend, or SQL servers.
 We'll use `monitor/monitor`.
 The username needs only `USAGE` privileges to connect, ping and check read_only.
-It will also need `REPLICATION CLIENT` privilege, if it needs to monitor replication log.
+It will need `REPLICATION CLIENT` privilege, if it needs to monitor replication log.
 See this [link](https://proxysql.com/documentation/backend-monitoring/) for privileges needed.

 #### Execute the following commands on either 'master1' or 'master2'